afdean/dotfiles/README.md

 ## Usage

-1. Clone this to ~
+1. Clone this to ~ (must be in ~ to work)
-2. Run symlink.sh and specify files and folders to be linked in the script
+2. Run symlink.sh (specifies files and folders to be linked in ~)
 3. Run relevant scripts in setup
 4. Open vim to autoinstall plugins

 ## Notes

-- Dot files that would appear in ~ are in ./ without the preceding . character
+- Dot files that would appear in ~ are in ./ without the preceding "." character
 - Scripts pertaining to changing settings should be in ./setup
 - Helper files should be grouped into folders
 - Programs should be located in ./utilities